-Over the closing credits you’re confronted with the infuriating information that Oscar Wilde has been posthumously ‘pardoned’ by the British authorities, as in 2017, he was among an estimated 50,000 men who were pardoned for homosexual acts that were no longer considered offences under the Policing and Crime Act 2017, a.k.a. the Alan Turing law.
+Over the closing credits, you’re confronted with the infuriating information that Oscar Wilde has been posthumously ‘pardoned’ by the British authorities, as in 2017, he was among an estimated 50,000 men pardoned for homosexual acts that were no longer considered offences under the Policing and Crime Act 2017, a.k.a. the Alan Turing law.

-Turing’s life story was told earlier in “The Imitation Game” (2014) starring Keira Knightley and Benedict Cumberbatch as Alan Turing (1912-1954), the English mathematical genius who tried to crack the German Enigma code with the help from fellow mathematicians.
+Turing’s life story was told earlier in “The Imitation Game” (2014), starring Keira Knightley, and with Benedict Cumberbatch as Alan Turing (1912-1954), the English mathematical genius who tried to crack the German Enigma code with the help from fellow mathematicians.

-Due to his hectic schedule, Mr. Everett was not available for interviews at the Festival, but before introducing his latest film to the audience, he was honored with a star of his own at Ostend’s Walk of Fame.
+Due to his hectic schedule, Mr. Everett was not available for interviews at the Festival.
+Still, before introducing his latest film to the audience, he was honored with a star of his own at Ostend’s Walk of Fame.

-Mr. Everett has been a highly appreciated leading actor for over three decades now whose long list of film credits includes “Another Country” (1984) with Colin Firth, “The Comfort of Strangers” (1990) co-starring Christopher Walken and Natasha Richardson, “My Best Friend’s Wedding” (1997) with Julia Roberts, and John Schlesinger’s final film “The Next Best Thing” (2000) with Madonna as his leading lady.
-He has been nominated for two Golden Globes and two BAFTA Awards.
+Mr. Everett has been a highly appreciated leading actor for over three decades now.
+His long list of film credits includes “Another Country” (1984) with Colin Firth, “The Comfort of Strangers” (1990) co-starring Christopher Walken and Natasha Richardson, “My Best Friend’s Wedding” (1997) with Julia Roberts, and John Schlesinger’s final film “The Next Best Thing” (2000) with Madonna as his leading lady.
+He was nominated for two Golden Globes and two BAFTA Awards.